anirban-nayak/SoC-Physical-Design-RTL2GDSII/README.md

 # SoC-Physical-Design-RTL2GDSII

 ## About Me
 Hi there!
 I am Anirban, an aspiring chip designer.
 I am currently in my junior year at Birla Institute of Technology and Science, Pilani - Hyderabad Campus, pursuing an undergraduate degree in Electrical and Electronics Engineering with a minor degree in Computing and Intelligence.
-So far I've only undertaken frontend VLSI project work such as Functional Verification of a Lightweight GIFT Cipher and RTL design of a RISC-V processor for Neural Network loads.
+So far I've only undertaken frontend VLSI project work such as Functional Verification of a Lightweight GIFT Cipher and RTL design of a RISC-V processor.
 So I've decided to participate in this winter cohort on Physical Design of a System-on-Chip and gain some hands-on experience in the VLSI backend domain.

 ## A Crisp Overview of the Basics
 If I sat down to write about all there is to chip designing, foundries would catch up to TSMC before I finish.
 So I'm only going to touch upon the prerequisites essential to understanding the contents of this project assuming the reader covers their knowledge gaps through the great gift to humanity that is the world wide web.